-Parties in disputes can negotiate on the type and amount of security at any stage.
-The court will intervene only where the parties concerned fail to reach an agreement on the type or amount of security.
-In addition to cash deposit, letter of guarantee issued by a bank or insurance company or other financial institution registered within the territory of PR China is usually acceptable to court.
-Sometimes a Letter of Undertaking issued by International Group P&I Club may also be acceptable to the claimant.
+Parties in disputes can negotiate on the type and amount of security at any stage; the court will intervene only when the parties concerned fail to reach agreement on the type or amount of security.
+In addition to cash deposit, letter of guarantee issued by bank or insurance company or other financial institution registered within the territory of PR China is usually acceptable to court.
+Sometimes Letter of Undertaking issued by International Group P&I Club maybe acceptable to party concerned.